planetfederal/workshops/workshops/geoserver/doc/source/webadmin/tour.rst

       Viewing the usa:states layer

 #.
 Take a look at the contents of the URL bar when viewing an OpenLayers map.
-Notice that it is similar in construction to the sample WMS requests made in the :ref:`geoserver.overview.wms` section.
-The salient difference is the use of ``format=application/openlayers`` as the output format.
+We will discuss this request and its parameters further in the :ref:`geoserver.overview.wms` section.

 Logs
 ----